The English version of this document is provided for your convenience only. The German version of this document will govern our relationship.

-You also have the right to know whether your personal data has been transmitted to a third country or to an international organization.
+You also have the right to know whether your personal data has been transmitted to a third country or to an international organisation.
 In this respect, you can request to be informed of the appropriate guarantees in accordance with Art.
 46 GDPR in connection with the transmission.

-9.2 Right to rectification
+13.2 Right to rectification

 In accordance with Art.
 16 GDPR, you have the right to request us to correct and/or complete any inaccurate personal data concerning you.

-9.3 Right to erasure
+13.3 Right to erasure

 In accordance with Art.
 17 GDPR, you may request that we erase your personal data without undue delay.
 We are obliged to erase this data immediately if one of the following applies: